Tbee05/Unhuddle_denoise/README.md

 ## ⚙️ Pipeline Overview

-For each FOV folder, the following stages are run:
+For each FOV (field of view) folder, the following stages are run:

 ### 1. **Mask Processing & Interaction Computation**
 - Segment cells, nuclei, and membranes.